estkme-group/lpac/docs/USAGE.md

 ```

 > [!NOTE]
-> Downstream developers or end users should process Notification as soon as possible when they exist to comply with GSMA specifications. lpac will not automatically delete the Notification after sending it, and you need to delete it manually.
+> Downstream developers or end users should process Notification as soon as possible when they exist to comply with GSMA specifications. lpac will not automatically delete the Notification after sending it.
+You can pass `-r` to `notification process` or you need to delete it manually.

 <details>